-

 As a female artist from Brazil, where the rate of violence against women is heartbreakingly high, it is also vital for Parra to centralize a critical feminist position in her practice.
 Much of her work is centered on woman’s social body—as a place of affirmation and potential power.
 Parra's research rests at the intersection of colonialism and capitalism and their lasting injustices and historical violence toward women.

 Her work has been shown at institutions such as the Jewish Museum, in New York (USA), MACBA-Barcelona Museum of Contemporary Art (SPA), Mana Contemporary in Chicago (USA), Americas Society in New York (US), Padiglione d’Arte Contemporanea (ITA), Centre d’Art Contemporain d’Ivry (FRA), and Museu Nacional de Lisboa (POR).
-Most recently, in April of 2023, she held a solo exhibition at Pinacoteca de São Paulo (BRA).
+In 2023, Parra held a solo exhibition at the Pinacoteca de São Paulo (BRA).